JuliaGPU/CUDA.jl/docs/src/index.md

 programming interfaces and development tools, while others aim to raise the abstraction level and even make it possible to use GPUs without specific programming experience.

-The goal of this site is to provide documentation and examples on how to use the packages that make up the Julia/CUDA stack.
-The documentation is a work in progress, so any feedback or contributions are appreciated and can be made on the [CUDAdocs.jl](https://github.com/JuliaGPU/CUDAdocs.jl) repository page.
+The CUDA.jl package bundles all this functionality, and this accompanying site provides documentation on how to use each part.
+It is is a work in progress, so any feedback or contributions are appreciated and can be made on the [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl) repository page.
 For specific API documentation, refer to the documentation of each package.
 If you have any other questions, please feel free to use the `#gpu` channel on the [Julia slack](https://julialang.slack.com/), or the [GPU domain of the Julia